JWBurgers/Bitcoin_Server/Appendix.md

-# Appendix: Server Record Template
+# Appendix: Server record template

 This overview contains all the details regarding my Bitcoin Server.